vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 #### Results:
 Here the buffering takes too long to complete, as a result the application heavily utilizes error handling to recover.
-When programing for error handling in these events, consider allowing the client enough time to recover from an attempted RPC + rollback.
-This senario will retry the connection 10 times, waiting 5 seconds between each attempt.
+When programming for error handling in these events, consider allowing the client enough time to recover from an attempted RPC + rollback.
+This scenario will retry the connection 10 times, waiting 5 seconds between each attempt.

 Part of the reason we had to downgrade mysql was to make replication issues more relevant.
-In this senario vtgate bailed on the PlannedReparentShard as the primary canidate `REPLICA` failed to catch up to the `PRIMARY`.
+In this scenario vtgate bailed on the PlannedReparentShard as the primary candidate `REPLICA` failed to catch up to the `PRIMARY`.

 ```
 $ time vtctlclient -server localhost:15999 PlannedReparentShard -keyspace_shard=commerce/0